St. John's College of Liberal Arts and SciencesQueens Campus

 The Society encourages students to acquire a greater interest in, and a deeper understanding of, Italian culture, art, and history.
 Scholarships are offered by the national chapter to outstanding undergraduate students of Italian on an annual basis.

-Applications for Spring induction to the Honor Society are available in January and are due in early March.
-For more information and for the membership application, please contact Dr. Russo at [email protected].
+Applications for spring induction are available in January and are due in early March.
+For more information, please contact Dr. Russo at [email protected].

 Arba Sicula, an organization that promotes the language and culture of Sicily, holds regular cultural events on campus and publishes a Sicilian-English journal under the auspices of St. John’s University.
 For more information, please contact Gaetano Cipolla, Ph.D., Professor Emeritus, at [email protected].